-When it comes to open-world RPGs, nothing can quite compare to the behemoth that is The Elder Scrolls V: Skyrim.
-The majesty of its frozen fantasy world stole our hearts when it launched nearly seven years ago, and many of us are still playing it to this day.
+Looking for the best games like Skyrim?
+It may be nearly a decade old, but Skyrim still feels peerless.
+The majesty of its frozen fantasy world stole our hearts when it launched in 2011, and many of us are still playing it to this day.
 This is due to Skyrim seasoning gracefully over time – despite its age, this is one of a select few RPG games that can take you on an unforgettable adventure years after first playing it.

 Skyrim’s staying power is helped along with a little help from some of the best Skyrim mods.
 Returning to those admittedly aging graphics is made easier with new HD textures while new quests can be added to the game by installing fan-made expansions.
 Skyrim has contributed to the rise in popularity of open-world fantasy RPGs and is considered to be one of the best PC games of all time, but there are plenty of other games with reams of lore to learn, expansive character customization, and a dedication to creating an immersive world.
 If you enjoyed Bethesda’s beast and are looking for something similar then we have a list for you: the top five games like Skyrim.
 It should at least help tide you over until The Elder Scrolls 6 release date arrives.

 The Witcher 3: Wild Hunt

 First on our list is easily one of the best PC games ever made; The Witcher 3: Wild Hunt.
 This is a strong contender for the best open-world fantasy game ever, and similarly to Skyrim, it’s one that continues to blossom with age.
 Our Witcher 3 review heaped praise onto the open world game when it was released, and despite getting on in age, the beauty of its landscapes, embroidered clothing, and every other visual flourish continues to outshine most of its younger rivals.